The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Partially observable hidden Markov model

 \subsection{Parameter smoothing}

-While the marginal distributions can be used to handle missing or novel data during likelihood calculation, parameter smoothing handles missing or infrequent data during parameter estimation.
+HMMs with many hidden states (and parametric models in general) are plagued by overfitting and poor generalization, especially when the sample size is small.
+This has to due with there being a high \emph{dof} in the model compared to the number of observations.
+Previous attempts at HMM parameter smoothing have pushed the emission and transition parameters towards a higher entropy distribution \citep{SAMANTA20143614} or borrowed the shape of the emission PDF from states that appear in a similar context \citep{lee1989speaker}.
+Instead, our parameter smoothing approach uses the marginal distributions, which can be estimated with higher confidence due to there being more observations, to eliminate the sparseness in the event type-dependent parameters.
+Note that parameter smoothing goes hand-in-hand with context-dependent models, at least in part due to the curse of dimensionality which is introduced by the context dependence \citep{lee1989speaker}.

 The purpose of parameter smoothing is twofold.
 First, it acts as a kind of regularization to avoid overfitting, a problem often encountered when there is a large number of parameters and small number of observations.
 Second, parameter smoothing provides superior estimates in case of missing or infrequent data.
 For motivation, consider a keystroke sequence of length $N$.
 Including English letters and the Space key, there are at most $27$ unique keys and $729$ unique digrams (subsequences of length 2).
 Most of these will rarely, or never, be observed in a sequence of English text.
 Parameter smoothing addresses this issue by re-estimating the parameters that depend on low-frequency observations using a mixture of the marginal distribution.
 The effect is to bias parameters that depend on event types with low frequency toward the marginals, for which there exist more observations and higher confidence, while parameters that depend on event types with high frequency will remain unchanged.

 Smoothing weights for the starting and emission parameters are defined as

 where $f(\omega)=\sum_{t=1}^{N}\delta\left(\omega,\Omega_{n}\right)$ is the frequency of event type $\omega$ in the sequence $\Omega_{1}^{N}$.
 The POHMM starting probabilities are then smoothed by